top of page

 Struggling With Depression

 What Kinds of Medical Conditions Can Cause Depression?
-Common examples of these include:

 • Hyperglycemia of uncontrolled diabetes can lead to neurovascular destruction (neuronal and vascular destruction in the brain), leading to gray matter attrition and changes in neurotransmission (see Depression: Overview).
 These processes cause a change in mood.
 In fact, according to NIH publications,10-15 percent of those with diabetes experience depression.

-• Chronic kidney disease tends to cause neurologic damage and concomitant mood changes like depression
+• Chronic kidney disease tends to cause neurologic damage and concomitant mood changes like depression.

-• Autoimmune diseases like Guillain-Barré and multiple sclerosis (MS) often cause destruction and alteration of brain structure and function
+• Autoimmune diseases like Guillain-Barré and multiple sclerosis (MS) often cause destruction and alteration of brain structure and function.

 • Experiencing a heart attack or receiving a terminal diagnosis often forces people to confront their own mortality, which may trigger depression.